ilkarman/Azure-WebApp-w-CNTK/README.md

 ![Demo](readme_support/python_result.JPG)

 The above screenshot is taken from [this](https://github.com/ilkarman/Azure-WebApp-w-CNTK/blob/master/readme_support/REST.ipynb) notebook.
-If you wish to run some speed-tests then [this](https://github.com/ilkarman/Azure-WebApp-w-CNTK/blob/master/readme_support/REST_Speed_Test.ipynb) shows how to submit asyncrochonous requests to the created API to get indication of how long it would take to classify x-amount of images.
+If you wish to run some speed-tests then [this](https://github.com/ilkarman/Azure-WebApp-w-CNTK/blob/master/readme_support/REST_Speed_Test.ipynb) notebook shows how to submit asyncrochonous requests to the created API to get an idea of how long it takes to classify images in bulk.

 ## Replicate Demo